-Beginning in FY 2021, OMB M-20-21 requires agencys to assess the likelihood of total annual improper payments (IPs) plus annual unknown payments (UPs) above the staturory threshold.
+Beginning in FY 2021, OMB M-20-21 requires agencies to assess the likelihood of total annual improper payments (IPs) plus annual unknown payments (UPs) above the statutory threshold.
 In addition, agencies are required to report that they adequately concluded whether the program is likely to make IPs and UPs above or below the statutory threshold.

 Work Performed by FEC OIG.
-The OIG reviewed the agency's payment integrity section and other improper payment disclosure sections of the FEC FY 2021 AFR posted on the agency's website.
-The OIG also examined the most recent improper payment risk assessment and other relevant workpapers included in the FEC's FY 2021 Financial Statement Audit.
+The OIG reviewed the agency's payment integrity section and other improper payment disclosure sections of the FEC FY 2022 AFR posted on the agency's website.
+The OIG also examined the most recent improper payment risk assessment and other relevant workpapers included in the FEC's FY 2022 Financial Statement Audit.

 Conclusion.
 The OIG determined that the agency had no programs susceptible to significant improper payments.
 Based on our review of the IP risk assessment, the OIG concludes that the FEC's efforts to detect, prevent, and/or reduce IPs and UPs either above or below the statutory thresholds are adequate considering that improper payment risk is low, there are no UPs, and the agency is not susceptible to significant improper payments.
-However, we did make one recommendation for improvement (see below).

-&lt;sup>4 Significant improper payments are gross annual improper payments (i.e., the total amount of overpayments and underpayments) in the program exceeding (1) both 1.5 percent of program outlays and \$10 million of all program or activity payments made during the first year reported, or (2) \$100 million (regardless of the improper payment percentage of total program outlays).
+&lt;sup>3 Significant improper payments are gross annual improper payments (i.e., the total amount of overpayments and underpayments) in the program exceeding (1) both 1.5 percent of program outlays and \$10 million of all program or activity payments made during the first year reported, or (2) \$100 million (regardless of the improper payment percentage of total program outlays).

-&lt;sup>5 OMB A-123 Appendix C (as modified) implements requirements for the following: (1) IPIA; (2) IPERA; (3) IPERIA; (4) PIIA; and (5) Executive Order 13520 - Reducing Improper Payments, November 20, 2009.
+&lt;sup>4 OMB A-123 Appendix C (as modified) implements requirements for the following: (1) IPIA; (2) IPERA; (3) IPERIA; (4) PIIA; and (5) Executive Order 13520 - Reducing Improper Payments, November 20, 2009.